 A challenge in the online setting is uncertainty about future arrivals.
 Without any information about upcoming goods, strong impossibility results are known even in very small instances, and classic offline guarantees can collapse \citep{he2019fairerfuturepast,zhou2023icml_mms_chores}.
 At the same time, many ML systems do have partial forecasts: historical data can predict aggregate demand, category frequencies, or total volume over a horizon.
 This suggests a natural question: which kinds of future information are sufficient to recover meaningful fairness guarantees for indivisible goods?

 In this paper, we systematically study how two increasingly informative signals about the future change what is achievable.
-First, we consider \emph{normalization information} (equivalently, information about each agent's total value over the entire stream), a common assumption in online fair division \citep{barman2022universal,Gkatzelis_Psomas_Tan_2021,zhou2023icml_mms_chores}.
+First, we consider \emph{normalization information} (equivalently, information about each agent's total value over all goods), a common assumption in online fair division \citep{barman2022universal,Gkatzelis_Psomas_Tan_2021,zhou2023icml_mms_chores}.
 This, in spirit, is related to the field of \emph{online algorithms with advice} (refer to a survey by \citet{boyar2017onlineadvicesurvey}).
 For instance, our problem has a close relation to the classical \emph{semi-online scheduling} problem whereby heterogeneous jobs arrive in an online manner and need to be scheduled on homogeneous machines with the goal to minimize the maximum load on any machine (refer to a survey by \citet{dwibedy2022semi}).
 In this setting, it is typically assumed that some additional \emph{offline} (future) information is known about the instance.
-Examples of such information include the total processing time of all jobs \citep{albers2012semi, kellerer2015efficient}, the ratio between the smallest and largest processing time of any job \citep{he1999semi}, or that the jobs arrive in decreasing order of processing time \citep{seiden2000semi}.
-Second, we study \emph{frequency predictions}, where the algorithm is given (for each agent) the multiset of values that will appear, but not the arrival order---a canonical form of partial information also used in learning-augmented and semi-online models (e.g., knapsack/bin packing/matching) \citep{mehta2007adwords,im2021onlineknapsack,angelopoulos2023binpacking,balseiro2023revenuemgmt}.
-We complement both models with \emph{learning-augmented} variants where the advice can be noisy, capturing realistic predictive pipelines.
+Examples of such information include the total processing time of all jobs \citep{albers2012semi, kellerer2015efficient}, the ratio between the smallest and largest processing time of any job \cite{he1999semi}, or that the jobs arrive in decreasing order of processing time \citep{seiden2000semi}.
+Second, we study \emph{frequency predictions}, where the algorithm is given, for each agent, the multiset of values that will appear, but not the arrival order.
+This type of partial information has also been studied in learning-augmented and semi-online models (e.g., knapsack/bin packing/matching) \citep{mehta2007adwords,im2021onlineknapsack,angelopoulos2023binpacking,balseiro2023revenuemgmt}.
+We complement both models with \emph{learning-augmented} variants, where the advice may be noisy.